 If your customer understands better what the total amount on the invoice is for, he/she is more likely to pay your invoice fast.

-When you create an invoice using Accounting, the button “add item” gives you a clear overview of the items you need for that part of your invoice, e.g. item description, the unit costs, quantity, and VAT rate.
+When you create an invoice using Accountable, the button “add item” gives you a clear overview of the items you need for that part of your invoice, e.g. item description, the unit costs, quantity, and VAT rate.